By Paola Pascual on Apr 12, 2022 4:54:00 AM

 - TL;DR: Too Long, Didn’t Read

-What do I mean by ‘more official’?
-Well, the acronyms from the previous section were more common among friends’ texting, and they are progressively taking over the business world.
-However, in this section you have the acronyms that were born in the office, so to say.
+The acronyms in the previous section are fairly common in instant messaging apps.
+Although they are gaining popularity in business emails, but they are very informal.
+In this section, you have a list of acronyms that were born in the office, so to say.
 They are not that informal and it is OK to use them in your emails, even when you don’t know the other person that well.

 - EOM: End Of Message